rahmanshaber/CoreInfo/README.md

 * Qt toolkit 5.11.1 .

 # ToDo
+* Remove the file name from the first line of treewidget.
 * Fix the show dobule window .
 * Fix the prograss Dialog.
 * Replace the "filename" variable to QStringList to QString.